act-rules/act-rules.github.io/_rules/image-no-text-0va7u6.md

 #### Passed Example 1

-This `img` element references an image resource that does not contain text.
+This image resource referenced by the `img` element does not contain text.

 ```html
 <img src="/test-assets/shared/fireworks.jpg" alt="fireworks going off behind the Eiffel tower at night" />